-Table 3.6 Housing Land Supply at March 2019 - Net Dwellings
+Table 3.6 Housing Land Supply at March 2020 - Net Dwellings

 3.13 The site-based trajectory compares past performance on housing supply to future anticipated supply.
-Current commitments at March 2019 that have been assessed as deliverable or developable, allocated sites and identified large and medium sites (including site allocations in the Housing Site Allocations DPD) have all been phased over the current plan period.
-The phasing has been assessed as part of the work on the five year housing land supply with only supply that could be demonstrated as deliverable phased in the years 2019/20 to 2024/25.
-Sites with planning permission or allocated that are not included within the five year supply have been assumed to begin delivery in 2025/26, although a number are anticipated to commence earlier.
-The phasing is therefore based on the most recent assessment of deliverability carried out in December 2019, but it should be noted that deliverability is not necessarily the same as delivery.
-The graph below illustrates the projected level of housing completions showing how projected delivery meets both the Core Strategy requirement.
+Current commitments or allocations at March 2020 that have been assessed as deliverable have been phased over the remainder of the current plan period.
+The phasing has been assessed as part of the work on the five year housing land supply with only supply that could be demonstrated as deliverable, according to the NPPF definition, phased in the years 2020/21 to 2025/26.
+Sites with planning permission or allocated that are not included within the five year supply have therefore not been included in the trajectory for the remainder of the plan period, although a number are anticipated to deliver housing before 2026, and there are likely to be further windfall permissions that will contribute to supply in the current plan period.
+The phasing is therefore based on the most recent assessment of deliverability carried out in January 2021, but it should be noted that deliverability is not necessarily the same as delivery.
+The graph below illustrates the projected level of housing completions on deliverable sites and how these will meet the Core Strategy requirement.
 More detail is contained in Table A.11.

-Figure 3.1 Housing Trajectory at December 2019 - Monitoring against the Core Strategy Requirement
+Figure 3.1 Housing Trajectory at December 2020

-3.14 The trajectory shows that the Core Strategy target is met over the plan period.
-The Council are now preparing a Local Plan Review, working with our neighbouring authorities in the housing market area on how to best meet the identified housing need over the period to 2036.
-The Local Plan Review will look again at the proposed housing distribution and allocate new sites which will deliver in the later stages of the current plan period and beyond.
+3.14 The trajectory shows that the deliverable sites will ensure that the Core Strategy target is met over the plan period.
+The Council are now preparing a Local Plan Review which will show how the identified housing need over the period from 2020 to 2037 can be met.
+The Local Plan Review will allocate new sites which will deliver in the later stages of the current plan period and beyond.